AlternativeSoap/SoapsQuest/README.md

 This is a **public beta release** of SoapsQuest.
 The plugin is feature-complete and has passed extensive stability testing (100/100 score), but we need real-world server testing to ensure production readiness.

-### Beta Testing Checklist

-✅ **What's Ready**:
-- All core features implemented and tested
-- Zero memory leaks detected
-- 0% idle CPU usage verified
-- Comprehensive error handling in place
-- Complete documentation
-- 10 example quests included

-⚠️ **What to Watch For**:
-- Edge cases in multi-player environments
-- Compatibility with other plugins
-- Performance on larger servers (100+ players)
-- Feature requests and feedback

 ### How to Help

 1. **Install and Test**: Use SoapsQuest on your test server
 2. **Try All Features**: Test commands, objectives, rewards, conditions
 3. **Report Issues**: Open [GitHub Issues](https://github.com/AlternativeSoap/SoapsQuest/issues) for bugs
 4. **Share Feedback**: Join [Discord](https://discord.gg/soapsuniverse) to discuss

-### Beta to Stable Timeline

-- **Beta Phase**: October-November 2025 (4-6 weeks)
-- **Release Candidate**: After community testing and bug fixes
-- **Stable 1.0.0**: When no critical issues remain

 ---